gabrielchua/RAGxplorer/README.md

 RAGxplorer is an interactive streamlit tool to support the building of Retrieval Augmented Generation (RAG) applications by visualizing document chunks and the queries in the embedding space.

-🚨 **22 Jan 2023 Update** I will be re-factoring the code massively to be a standalone package, instead of being within a streamlit application.
+🚨 **22 Jan 2023 Update:** I will be re-factoring the code massively to be a standalone package, instead of being within a streamlit application.
 Until then, I appreciate your patience.
 Further suggestions will be most appreciated [here](https://github.com/gabrielchua/RAGxplorer/issues/3).

 ## Demo 🔎
 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rag-xplorer.streamlit.app/)